Erasure

 by Mahshid Mayar, PhD

-An award-winning poet, translator, and teacher, Philip Metres is the author of numerous books, including Fugitive/Refuge that came out earlier in 2024, Shrapnel Maps from 2020, and Sand Opera that was published in 2015.
+An award-winning poet, translator, and teacher, Philip Metres is the author of numerous books, including Fugitive/Refuge (2024), Shrapnel Maps (2020), and Sand Opera (2015).

 A poet and a translator, Niina Pollari is the author of the poetry collections Path of Totality (2022), and Dead Horse (2015).
 She has also co-authored the split chapbook Total Mood Killer, which came out in 2017.